-Be sure to choose a .
+Be sure to choose a facial cleanser that has been designed to combat acne.
 Look out for labels on face washes like oil-free and non-comedogenic, as these face washes will not clog the pores and won’t lead to worsening acne.

 According to the American Academy of Dermatology, touching, picking or popping pimples can actually make acne much worse.

-Resist the urge to touch skin that is prone to acne too often if you want to .
+Resist the urge to touch skin that is prone to acne too often if you want to clear it more quickly.

 If you are struggling with scarring for acne, then you may find that a medical peel is helpful.

 A medical peel is a procedure where the outer layer of old skin is removed, revealing the new layers of skin underneath.
 This procedure is helpful for evening out skin tone and helping the skin to appear fresher.